Tuple map functions¶

 will outputa: aaaa\

-and post-escaping will keep it as it is.
+and post-escaping will keep it as it's.

 Leading escape sequences will be skipped in keys and will be considered invalid for values.